Jamie Guy: Non-League

 On 19 January 2010, he had his contract at Colchester ended by mutual consent, and signed for Conference National side Grays Athletic two days later.
 He was released at the end of the 2009–10 season, and subsequently signed for Conference South club Braintree Town in July 2010.
-Braintree enjoyed an extremely successful season, winning promotion to the Conference National as champions of the Conference South.
-However it was a disastrous season for Guy, who suffered a catalogue in injuries, culminating in a broken leg that left his career in jeopardy.
-During pre-season he was struck with an ankle injury after he broke a bone in the joint.
-Poor pitch quality was a factor in the injury.
-Yet he made an early recovery to return to fitness by August, before later suffering a hamstring injury.
-The broken leg incident occurred in February following a collision with Eastleigh goalkeeper Gareth Barfoot; Guy was left with a double open leg fracture and broken tibia and fibula.
-The injury was so severe that Braintree manager Rod Stringer stressed that the first priority was making sure Guy could regain the ability to walk properly.
-Stringer blamed both the poor quality pitch and the recklessness of Barfoot's challenge, and stated that "it was probably the worst injury I've seen, at any club I've been at."
-Braintree Town and Colchester United organized a benefit match for Guy on 16 July 2011 at Cressing Road, as Guy began a lengthy rehabilitation period.
+Braintree won promotion to the Conference National as champions of the Conference South.
+However, it was a season hampered by injury for Guy.

+During pre-season, Guy suffered another ankle injury after he broke a bone in the joint.
+In February 2011, he suffered a traumatic injury in a collision with Eastleigh goalkeeper Gareth Barfoot; Guy was left with a double open leg fracture and broken tibia and fibula.
+Braintree Town and Colchester United organized a benefit match for Guy on 16 July 2011 at Cressing Road, as Guy continued his rehabilitation.

 He joined Conference South club Thurrock on a one-month loan in November 2011.
 Upon his return to Cressing Road he pledged to repay Braintree for standing by him during his recovery.
 Guy signed with Isthmian League side Maldon & Tiptree in August 2012.
-He helped the club to a second-place finish in Division One North in 2012–13, though they lost the play-off final to Thamesmead Town.
-He signed with league rivals Needham Market on a two-year contract in summer 2013.
-He was transfer listed in December by manager Mark Morsley, who said "It's more to do with the way we play and our style which is not always suiting Jamie."
+The club achieved a second-place finish in Division One North in 2012–13, but lost the play-off final to Thamesmead Town.
+He signed a two-year contract with league rivals Needham Market in summer 2013.
+He was transfer listed in December by manager Mark Morsley.